pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 Duration: 3s
 ```

-Once the update has completed, you can verify the object was created in your bucket by checking the AWS Console or by running the following AWS CLI command:
+Verify the object was created in your bucket by checking the AWS Console or by running the following AWS CLI command:

 {{% choosable language javascript %}}